 When that connection occurs, a resilient entrepreneurial ecosystem and modern local economy is born.

 Developing a strong Connected Age local economy depends on fostering homegrown entrepreneurial talent and connecting those entrepreneurs to mentors and other business leaders who are ready to reimagine their community.

 Instead, technology will facilitate the human interaction we need to build a more empathetic, equitable, prosperous world.
 That journey begins when economic developers embrace their inner superhero and use their position and leadership to align with local grassroots activity to create that world.

 ABOUT THE AUTHOR

-Enoch Elwell is the founder and Chief Executive Officer of CO.STARTERS, as well as the co-founder of The Company Lab and a serial entrepreneur.
+Enoch Elwell is the co-founder and chairman of CO.STARTERS, as well as the co-founder of The Company Lab and a serial entrepreneur.
 He lives with his wife and children in Chattanooga, Tennessee.
 Follow him on LinkedIn, Medium, and Twitter for more thought leadership on economic development and entrepreneurship.

 Become a local provider.